matter-labs/zksync-era/core/lib/test_contracts/README.md

 ## Building

-Building the library requires `yarn` installed globally.
-If there are any issues during build, it could be useful to inspect build artifacts, which are located in one of `target/{debug,release}/build/zksync_test_contracts-$random_numbers` directories.
+Building the library relies on `foundry-compilers`; it doesn't require any external tools.
+If there are any issues during build, it may be useful to inspect build artifacts, which are located in one of `target/{debug,release}/build/zksync_test_contracts-$random_numbers` directories.